Skip to main content

 Training

-We also know that when a child goes missing or is sexually exploited, a law enforcement agency that is trained in these issues will be better prepared and will hopefully see a better outcome.
-NCMEC has trained law enforcement and other professionals who work in all 50 states and 33 countries.
+We know that when a child goes missing or is sexually exploited, a law enforcement agency that is trained in these issues will be better prepared and will hopefully see a better outcome.
+NCMEC has trained more than 410,000 law enforcement, criminal/juvenile justice and healthcare professionals, reaching people in all 50 states and 59 countries.

 Public Engagement

-In 2021, total social media followers for NCMEC (@MissingKids) had grown to 1.8 million across Facebook, Twitter, Instagram, LinkedIn and TikTok.
+In 2022, total social media followers for NCMEC (@MissingKids) grew to more than two million users across Facebook, Twitter, Instagram, LinkedIn and TikTok.
+NCMEC’s social media channels garnered more than 211 million impressions, 17 million engagements, and 114.8 million video views.

-We want to thank the U.S. Department of Justice’s Office of Juvenile Justice and Delinquency Prevention, our corporate partners, individual donors and everyone who has contributed resources and funds to support NCMEC’s mission to find missing children, reduce child sexual exploitation and prevent victimization.
+We want to offer our deepest gratitude to the U.S. Department of Justice’s Office of Juvenile Justice and Delinquency Prevention, our corporate partners, individual donors and everyone who has contributed resources and funds to support NCMEC’s mission to find missing children, reduce child sexual exploitation and prevent victimization.
 We couldn’t do our vital work without all of you.